Network nightly newscasts morph, adapt for the streaming age

 “I believe in delivering a high story count,” he said.
 “I think people right now are inundated with information, but they’re inundated with the same type of information, the same stories.
 I want to find stuff that’s not already out there.”

 Llamas, a Cuban-American, makes sure to report on Latin American issues on each show.
+He travels frequently to news locations — Uvalde, Texas, and Chicago on mass shootings, from Ukraine to Scotland after the queen’s death, and twice to Wisconsin.
 He talks about binge-worthy entertainment.
-Producers comb social media and local NBC stations for news, although there’s an occasional reliance on eye candy — things like car chases that are on because the video is interesting, not because it’s newsworthy.
+Producers comb social media and local NBC stations for news, although there’s an occasional reliance on eye candy — things like car chases that are on because the video is interesting.

 There’s no evidence that the streamcasts are cutting into viewership of the televised evening news shows.
 The networks show no signs of abandoning them, either: NBC, for example, has quietly and successfully aired Holt’s “Nightly News” on YouTube, part of a strategy of finding an audience wherever it can.